Tormented (Staind album): Music and lyrics

 The lyrics on Tormented are influenced by Lewis' life, which involved a dysfunctional family, divorced parents, a falling-out with his mother, being disowned by his grandfather's side of the family, and bullying.
 Lewis elaborated, saying: "My life, up to a point, was shit.
 But I've come a long way.
 I grew up in a trailer park in Vermont.
 That was the shit I got out of me in Tormented and Dysfunction, and tailing into Break the Cycle.
 But the title, Break the Cycle, says it all."
 For years, Lewis experienced serious depression and also considered suicide, too.
 "I’ve had a gun in my mouth," he says.
 "Just crying and wanting to do it, but not being able to for the thought of what it would do to the people I was going to leave behind.
 It took a hell of a lot more courage to not pull that trigger than it would have taken to pull it."
 The lyrics on Tormented have created controversy, with lyrics to songs like "Tolerate" and "Four Walls" showing themes of violence and antisocial values.
 AllMusic described Tormented as "grittier and more raw than" Staind's "subsequent releases".
 The album's music, which features singing and screaming, has been compared to that of the heavy metal band Pantera.
-During Staind's early days, Lewis was influenced by heavy metal bands like Pantera and Sepultura.
+During Staind's early days, Lewis was influenced by bands like Pantera and Sepultura.

 According to the Lollipop, Staind combine grunge-influenced hooks with heavy metal-style drums and guitars.
 Describing the vocals on Tormented, Lollipop elaborated: "Vocally, it may seem odd to say a band can have the passionate trembling of, ya know, those Seattle bands, yet have a desperate howl that is rather Kornesque."
-According to Allmusic, Tormented shows influences from Tool, Faith No More, and Pantera.
+According to AllMusic, Tormented shows influences from Tool, Faith No More, and Pantera.
 In 2008, Staind guitarist Mike Mushok expressed his lack of appreciation for Tormented: "We have a lot of fans who say, 'I love Tormented.'
 I'm like, 'Have you ever listened to it?
-Because I can't.' " Despite being an aggressive heavy metal album, Tormented's song "Four Walls" is a soft song, foreshadowing Staind's overall change in the early 2000s to a softer sound.
-Although Tormented has been described as alternative metal and heavy metal by critics, the album's songs "Come Again" and "Mudshuvel" both are described as nu metal songs.
+Because I can't.' " Despite being an aggressive album overall, Tormented's song "Four Walls" is a soft song, foreshadowing Staind's overall change in the early 2000s to a softer sound.

 Release, promotion, and reception

-Release, promotion and sales
+Release, promotion, and sales

 Self-released on November 29, 1996, Tormented was launched with a record-release party which drew at least 900 people, with many obtaining the album.
 Being distributed to local record stores and at concerts, 2,000 copies of Tormented were sold within a year and Tormented was later available on Staind's website.
 Tormented had only sold a few thousand copies by 2002.
 Promoting the release of Tormented, Staind played gigs throughout New England with bands such as God Lives Underwater, Gwar, and Kilgore.